GHbasicuser/RB2RS-Database-Updater/README.md

 ```
 Target = C:\Windows\System32\WScript.exe db-update.vbs
 Start In (location) = the RadioSure folder (eg: C:\Program Files (x86)\RadioSure)
+(For better rendering, you can replace the icon with the one inside the RadioSure.exe file.)
 ```
 * Example of use in batch file (in RadioSure folder) :
 ```